Emergency Medical Services Division

 The Santa Rosa Fire Department works in conjunction with American Medical Response and the Coastal Valley Emergency Medical Services Agency to continuously monitor and improve the delivery of emergency medical care within our system.
 In addition, the EMS Division utilizes several different committees to examine new medical equipment, technology, and procedures in an effort to continually provide the best in patient care and employee safety.

 The Santa Rosa Fire Department is committed to protecting your medical information and follows the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to insure privacy and security protection of your personal health information.
-For further information about HIPPA please check the California Office Of HIPAA Implementation (CalOHI).

 For information on medical policies and procedures please check with the Coastal Valleys Regional EMS Agency.